-Class Presentations: (10% - graduate students only) Psy538 students will be required to create a 15 min presentation related to the course materials on a topic of their interest.
-Presentations should be designed to share in depth study on an area related to perception not directly covered in the lectures.
+Class Presentations: (10% - graduate students only) Psy535 students will be required to create a 10-15 min presentation related to the course materials on a topic of their choosing.
+Presentations should be designed to share in depth study on an area related to Cognition that is not directly covered in the lectures.
 Topics for presentations are due beginning of the first class of week 3.
-Students are expected to set up an appointment for a one-on-one meeting with the instructor at least once before this date and once before the date of your presentation.
-These meetings give us a chance to explore your interests together.
-I am available to help you manage your reading list, discuss findings and plan your presentation.
-This ensures that the effort you put into your assignment is focused and fruitful!
+Students are expected to set up an appointment for a one-on-one meeting with the instructor at least once before this date and once before the date of their presentation.
+This ensures that the effort you put into this assignment is focused and fruitful!

 If two or more students have the same idea for a presentation, the one that informs me first (by email) will have exclusive rights to the idea.
 You are encouraged to confer with me about the choice of topics, the research involved and the preparation of the presentation.
 Accompanying write-up and copies of slides, overheads, etc. are due on the day of your presentation.
 The instructor reserves the right to keep copies of the presentations for use in future courses.
-Of necessity, the class presentations will be spread out through the latter part of the term.
+Of necessity, the class presentations will be spread out through the latter part of the term; some presentations will have to take place earlier in the term than others.
 Dates of individual presentations will be decided by the instructor.
-As such, while assessing/grading the presentations, I'll be sure to keep in mind the amount of time (into the term) each student got for preparation of this assignment.
+As such, while assessing/grading the presentations, I will be sure to keep in mind the amount of time (into the term) each student got for preparation of this assignment.